 ZMC provides an opportunity for students who are actively participating in the clinical internship (by giving at least five massages per week) to receive up to two complementary massages per month.
 Additional massage sessions are available at a discounted rate.
 Please be aware that complementary massages for students are not an entitlement.
 Complementary massage sessions will be the first appointments to be rescheduled if there is an issue with scheduling in the student clinic and are not transferable to another month.

 Clinic Materials Provided:

-Starting on March 20th, 2018, students will receive two ZMC shirts at their clinic orientation.
-Additional ZMC shirts cost \$20.00 each.
+Students will receive two ZMC shirts at their clinic orientation.
+Additional ZMC shirts cost \$25.00 each.